 Signs

-After long periods of misfiring, deposits can be dispersed when normal combustion temperatures are restored after proper adjustment.
-At high speeds, deposits fly towards the hot insulator causing misfiring.
+After long periods of misfire, deposits may dissolve when normal combustion temperatures are restored following proper adjustment.
+At high speeds, deposits fly towards the hot insulator, causing misfires.

 Recommendations

-Replace the spark plugs with new ones or clean the spark plugs and reinstall them.
+Replace the spark plugs with new ones or clean the spark plugs and reinstall them in their original location.

 Signs

-Such damage can be caused by a foreign body in the combustion chamber or by the piston hitting a spark plug that is too long.
-They result in no spark in the cylinder and may damage the piston.
+Such damage can be caused by the presence of a foreign body in the combustion chamber or by the piston hitting a spark plug that is too long.
+They result in no spark in the cylinder and can cause piston damage.

 Recommendations

-Remove the foreign body from the engine and/or install a spark plug with the correct length of the screwed part.
+Remove foreign matter from engine and/or install spark plug with proper thread length.